Targeted Community Alternatives to Prison (T-CAP)

 Click to view Frequently Asked T-CAP Questions

 The Ohio Department of Rehabilitation and Correction (ODRC), Bureau of Community Sanctions (BCS) is seeking Ohio Counties to participate in the Targeted Community Alternatives to Prison (T-CAP) grant.
+ODRC is re-opening the application period to allow counties who did not volunteer previously a second opportunity to apply for T-CAP funding.
 This grant provides funding to Ohio Courts of Common Pleas through Ohio County Boards of Commissioners, who submit a Memorandum of Understanding (MOU) pursuant to ORC §2929.34 and §5149.38.
 The purpose of this grant opportunity is to provide funds to local communities to effectively supervise, treat and hold accountable low-level, non-violent offenders, and at the same time safely reduce Ohio’s prison population.
 The funding amounts allocated statewide assume a reduction in the prison population to average 49,104 during state fiscal year 2018, and 47,538 in state fiscal year 2019.
 ODRC reserves the right to amend the T-CAP grant program should those population averages not be realized.

 Click here to view a list by county of DRC's estimated number of "T-CAP population" cases.